valkum/terrain_tests/README.md

 # Amethyst_terrain

 ## What is this?
-This is an expiremental render pass for terrains in Amethyst using [Cardinal Neighbor Quadtrees][cnquadtree] and tesselation for Level-of-Detail.
+This is an experimental render pass for terrains in Amethyst using [Cardinal Neighbor Quadtrees][cnquadtree] and tesselation for Level-of-Detail.

 ![Example Image](example.jpg)